Historic District Commission

 How long does the process take?

 - The Historic District Commission meets twice a month on the second and fourth Tuesday of the month (except in December).
-Applications need to be submitted two weeks before the meeting to allow for publication of a legal notice in the newspaper.
+Applications need to be submitted by deadline dates posted in the Building Department.
+Please contact the Historic District Coordinator or Department Secretary to receive current deadline dates.

 - You may obtain an application from the Building Department or download it in PDF format.